 Related: How to build a doctor-appointment app

 Simply put, this module keeps the record of everything a hospital owes and earns, automatically processing all incoming, outgoing, and planned payments.
-The accounting piece of an HMS puzzle is responsible for arguably the most essential part of reporting — the financial well-being of a hospital.
+When you create medical billing software as part of an HMS, this accounting piece becomes responsible for arguably the most essential part of reporting — the financial well-being of a hospital.

 An inventory app integrated into hospital management software controls all clinical equipment, medicine, and other assets.
 Besides that, advanced versions of an inventory module can feature Internet of Things support, enabling tracking the physical location of instruments and other items inside a medical facility.